On K-stability of Calabi-Yau fibrations: Introduction

-We prove Theorem \ref{gg} by applying Theorem \ref{ff} and the following fact. \begin{fact}[Theorem \ref{appendix}] Let $(X,B,T,L=-K_X-B-T)$ be a strictly K-semistable log-twisted Fano pair such that $T$ is semiample (i.e., $(X,B,T,L)$ is K-semistable but not K-stable).
-Then there exists a $\mathbb{Q}$-Cartier divisor $D\in |L|_{\mathbb{Q}}$ such that $(X,B+\epsilon D,T,(1-\epsilon) L)$ is a K-unstable log-twisted Fano pair for sufficiently small $\epsilon>0$. \end{fact}
+\end{teiri} We briefly explain the idea to show the K-stability of the base implies uniform adiabatic K-stability when $-(K_X+\Delta)\not\equiv0$ is nef.
+We note that the base is a log-twisted K-stable Fano pair in this case and then the $\delta$-invariant of the base is larger than one.
+Theorem \ref{ee} shows that the $\delta$-invariant of the total space is also larger than one.
+Then we can make use of Theorem \ref{thm--first--ingredient} to deduce uniform adiabatic K-stability.
+Furthermore, we can show that K-energy is coercive in the same way and deduce the existence of cscK metrics from \cite{Ch}.

-As an application of Theorem \ref{dd} to rational elliptic surfaces, we obtain the following,
+As an application of Theorem \ref{dd} to rational elliptic surfaces, we obtain the following.

-\begin{kei}[Corollary \ref{II}, \ref{234}] Let $X$ be a smooth rational elliptic surface and $S$ be a relatively ample divisor over $\mathbb{P}^1 $.
-Let also the multiplicity of a unique multiple fiber be $m\ge 1$.
-Then the following hold. \begin{enumerate} \item If $m=1$ and $X$ has at most reduced fibers, then $(X,S)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m=2$ and $X$ has no $II^*$ or $III^*$-type fiber, then $(X,S)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m=3$ and $X$ has no $II^*$-type fiber, then $(X,S)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m\ge 4$, then $(X,S)$ is uniformly adiabatically K-stable and has cscK metrics. \end{enumerate} On the other hand, \begin{enumerate}[(i)] \item If $m=1$ and $X$ admits one of $II^*$, $III^*$ or $IV^*$-type fibers, then $(X,S)$ is adiabatically K-unstable over $\mathbb{P}^1$. \item If $m=2$ and $X$ admits a $II^*$-type fiber, then $(X,S)$ is adiabatically K-unstable over $\mathbb{P}^1$. \end{enumerate} \end{kei}
+\begin{kei}[Corollary \ref{K-fib}] Let $X$ be a smooth rational elliptic surface and $H$ be an ample line bundle on $X$.
+Set $m\ge 1$ as the index of $X$ (cf.~Definition \ref{de-mult}).
+Then the following hold. \begin{enumerate} \item If $m=1$ and $X$ has at most reduced fibers, then $(X,H)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m=2$ and $X$ has no $II^*$ or $III^*$-type fiber, then $(X,H)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m=3$ and $X$ has no $II^*$-type fiber, then $(X,H)$ is uniformly adiabatically K-stable and has cscK metrics. \item If $m\ge 4$, then $(X,H)$ is uniformly adiabatically K-stable and has cscK metrics. \end{enumerate} On the other hand, \begin{enumerate}[(i)] \item If $m=1$ and $X$ admits one of $II^*$, $III^*$ or $IV^*$-type fibers, then $(X,H)$ is adiabatically K-unstable over $\mathbb{P}^1$. \item If $m=2$ and $X$ admits a $II^*$-type fiber, then $(X,H)$ is adiabatically K-unstable over $\mathbb{P}^1$. \end{enumerate} \end{kei}

-On the other hand, recall Miranda's conjecture on Chow-stability \cite[Conjecture 2.3]{Mi3}. \begin{conjj}[Miranda] Let $W$ be a rational Weierstrass fibration, $X$ be the minimal resolution and $H$ be an arbitrary ample line bundle.
-Then, $(W,H)$ is \begin{enumerate}[(a)] \item asymptotically Chow-stable if $X$ has only reduced fibers, \item asymptotically Chow-semistable if $X$ has only reduced and $I_N^*$-type fibers for $N\ge0$, \item asymptotically Chow-unstable if $X$ has at least one $II^*$, $III^*$ or $IV^*$-type fiber. \end{enumerate} \end{conjj}